thumbnail image

 - OperaWire

-Sara resides in Berlin, Germany.
-She is a student of Adina Nitescu and holds a Bachelor of Music from The Hartt School of Music and a Master of Music from the San Francisco Conservatory of Music.
+Sara lives in Berlin with her husband, tenor Clay Hilley, and holds degrees from The Hartt School and the San Francisco Conservatory of Music.

 @songbirdsaraduchovnay is a fun mix of jewelry, opera, travel, and day in the life updates